Category Archives: Learning Spanish

 So here’s my Master List of the most common, useful, and hilarious words and phrases in Mexican Spanish, which goes far beyond the top 10 or 20 (or the other articles online with the same words as my first two lists and obvious rewrites of my descriptions.
 You know who you are).
-I sincerely hope that when you hear these words, you’ll remember my examples and laugh.
+I sincerely hope that when you hear these badass Spanish words, you’ll remember my examples of Mexican slang and laugh.

 Along with ¿Qué pasó? and ¿Qué tal?, this is yet another way to say What’s up?
 A more informal version is ¿Que tranza?, or the vulgar ¿Que pedo?